bortsov/spl-pub/README.md

 This is a research project to understand of init_DRAM() function for Allwinner T113-S4 chip on [PBkit101-A SOM](https://pb-embedded.ru/pbkit101-a).

+The project is the reduced original project named "spl-pub" in SDK for Allwinner chips from development board manufacturer.
+There is no public link to there SDK.

 Build instruction: `make CROSS_COMPILE="your cross-compiler" p=t113_s4 m=fes ddr=ddr3 fes`

 Result in: fes/fes1.bin; it is the firmware for run from SRAM of T113-S4.